 One of the best insights you can have into a culture is learning how to make traditional dishes and when it comes to Italy, you can’t get more traditional than the way they cook.
 This led us to kick off our week with an Italian cooking class and it was by far one of the best experiences that I’ve ever had.

+Given our aim to take on as many food experiences as possible while in Italy, we knew a cooking class was a must while in this region.
 Turns out, cooking classes were BIG in Bologna (no surprise really as the culinary master of the country), but with so many options it was quite overwhelming.
-That was until I took a look at the classes on Cookly.
+This is why I narrowed down my choices using Cookly.

 Adventure in You has worked with Cookly in multiple destinations and have nothing but good reviews for their classes so I didn’t need much convincing.
 With an extremely easy to use the platform, it wasn’t long before I had narrowed down our choices based on what we were interested in and what would work with our schedule.

 It was a difficult choice (mainly because we wanted to do everything and eat everything), but we finally decided to go with the extremely popular Italian Cooking Class in the Center of Bologna with a Market Tour.

 Not only would this class teach us how to make the iconic tagliatelle and tortelloni pasta that Italy are so famous for, but with the market tour, we thought that it would also give us a great introduction to the foodie city of Bologna.
 If you want to see the other cooking classes offered in Bologna, check out the link below.